China urges end to 'illegal' sanctions as it hosts Iran nuclear talks

 Gharibabadi, in turn, hailed the "constructive" talks in Beijing and said Iran's nuclear programme "is peaceful in nature".

-"Our nuclear programme has never been diverted to non-peaceful purposes," Gharibabadi said.

-"But unfortunately, some countries are trying to create an unnecessary crisis in this regard."
+"But unfortunately, some countries are trying to create an unnecessary crisis in this regard," he said.

-"The main root cause of the current situation is the unilateral withdrawal of the United States," Gharibabadi said.
+"The main root cause of the current situation is the unilateral withdrawal of the United States."

+Gharibabadi told Iran's Mehr news agency that China and Russia had backed Iran's position that any new nuclear talks should "focus solely on the nuclear issue".

+One of the reasons cited by Trump for abandoning the 2015 deal was that it did not seek to address Iran's ballistic missile programme which he argued posed a threat to the United States.

 The Russian and Iranian officials met China's Vice Foreign Minister Ma Zhaoxu earlier on Friday and "exchanged views on the Iran nuclear issue and other issues of common concern", Chinese state media said.